MirrorNetworking/MirrorDocs/hosting/server-hosting/oracle-free-tier.md

 sudo firewall-cmd –reload
 ```

-Download Fillezila, and follow steps bellow to connect into your cloud machine, using your ssh-key:
+Download Fillezila, and follow the steps bellow to connect into your cloud machine, using your ssh-key:

 [https://filezillapro.com/docs/v3/basic-usage-instructions/ssh-private-keys-for-sftp/](https://filezillapro.com/docs/v3/basic-usage-instructions/ssh-private-keys-for-sftp/)

 ## Create Build

 In Unity, access **File** > **Build Settings** > **Select Linux** > **Mark Server Build**.
-Wait for build, and then upload your files with Fillezila.
+Wait for the build to finish, and then upload your files with Fillezila.

 ![](../../.gitbook/assets/image\_11.png)

-This tutorial use a server folder, but this is optional, use the follow commands:
+This tutorial uses a server folder, but this is optional.
+U

+se the following commands:

 ```
 ssh -i c:\users\user\desktop\ssh-key-2021-09-15.key ubuntu@0.0.0.0